CouncilofLorien/counciloflorien.github.io/docs/original/rulings/crf-15.md

  - See Turn Sequence, Organization Phase, Choosing a New Site.

 #### Fate of the Ithil-stone
- - Fate of the Ithil-stone must be tapped before entering Barad-dur, in order to rotate it 180 degrees.
+ - _Fate of the Ithil-stone_ must be tapped before entering Barad-dur, in order to rotate it 180 degrees.

 #### Favor of the Valar
- - Favor of the Valar requires you to draw 8 cards, not to your hand size.
+ - _Favor of the Valar_ requires you to draw 8 cards, not to your hand size.

 #### Fell Beast
  - This card can be played and resolved before any Nazgul is played with it.
-A Nazgul must be played as the first declared action in the chain of effects following the resolution of Fell Beast, or else this card is returned to its player's hand.
+A Nazgul must be played as the first declared action in the chain of effects following the resolution of _Fell Beast_, or else this card is returned to its player's hand.
 This card can be played on an existing Nazgul attack, but the extra playability this card provides would not apply.

 #### Fever of Unrest
  - The Dragon played is not considered keyed to anything.